-All amounts in the discussion are expressed in thousands of Canadian dollars and in thousands of Danish Kroners ("DKK") where applicable, except per share data and unless otherwise indicated.
-All amounts in tables are expressed in thousands of Canadian dollars, unless otherwise indicated.
+All amounts in the discussion are expressed in Canadian dollars and in Danish Kroners ("DKK").
+All amounts in tables are expressed in thousands of Canadian dollars and in thousands of Danish Kroners where applicable, except per share data and unless otherwise indicated.